 UPDATE (August 14, 2012): The MTA has appealed the judge’s ruling in New York and is requesting that the court issue a stay of its order allowing the anti-Jihad ad to run on MTA buses.
 You can read AFLC’s letter to the court opposing the stay here.

-UPDATE (August 29, 2012): In a blistering opinion, Federal Judge Paul A. Engelmayer denied the MTA's stay request pending appeal and entered a final order in favor of AFLC on all claims.
+UPDATE (August 29, 2012): In a blistering opinion, Federal Judge Paul A. Engelmayer denied the MTA’s stay request pending appeal and entered a final order in favor of AFLC on all claims.
 Read that order here.
+The ads ran and the MTA paid our attorneys’ fees.
+Case closed.